-The tool is “self-starting” by providing automated setup capabilities that detect mapping information, clocks and resets, and other initialization settings.
+The tool is “self-starting” by providing automated setup capabilities that detect mapping information, clocks and resets, and other initialisation settings.
 An advanced debugger is also included, which displays mismatches both directly in source and schematic windows, as well as through generated waveform traces.

 360 EC-FPGA follows a conventional EC verification flow: design setup, mapping and comparison, and optional debug.
-However, the underlying sequential equivalence checking technology utilized in 360 EC-FPGA, which makes use of the OneSpin formal property checking engines, eliminates many of the design restrictions necessary with other solutions, as follows:
+However, the underlying sequential equivalence checking technology utilised in 360 EC-FPGA, which makes use of the OneSpin formal property checking engines, eliminates many of the design restrictions necessary with other solutions, as follows:

 - Mapping: The pairing of RTL to gate flops does not need to be complete in 360 EC-FPGA to provide conclusive results

 - Comparison: 360 EC-FPGA deploys sequential verification engines, generating counterexamples for some compared points independent of the mapping of other compared points